Royal Rumble (2019): 205 Live

+On the February 5, 2019, episode of 205 Live, Akira Tozawa won a fatal four-way elimination match to earn another title match against WWE Cruiserweight Champion Buddy Murphy on the Elimination Chamber Kickoff pre-show.

 This would be the only Royal Rumble to include the 205 Live brand, as in September, 205 Live merged under NXT.
-Also at that time, NXT was elevated to WWE's third main brand, and its championships, the NXT Championship and NXT Women's Championship, became eligible choices for the Rumble winners at future events.
+Also at that time and until September 2021, NXT was elevated to WWE's third main brand, and its championships, the NXT Championship and NXT Women's Championship, became eligible choices for the Rumble winners at the next two Royal Rumble events.